draios/onprem-install-docs/4.0.0/migration.md

 ### MySQL To PostgreSQL Migration Job Failed

-The whole migration process will stop if after 10 hours the `mysql-to-postgres-migration` job has not finished correctly.
+The whole migration process might be terminated after 10 hours.
+It indicates that the `mysql-to-postgres-migration` job has not finished correctly.

       deploy.go:1623] removing mysql to postgres migration job deploy.go:1626] running mysql to postgres migration job